tr4vLer/xenvast/README.md

 ![image](https://github.com/tr4vLer/xenvast/assets/149298759/34897955-429f-4cba-926c-3b741fd25f0a)
 ### Market Order workflow:
-- **Searching for GPUs:** The script scans the market for available GPUs that match your specified criteria.
+•  Searching for GPUs: The script is looking for GPUs that are available for rent on the market and match the specific type you're looking for.
-- **Ordering GPUs:** Once suitable GPUs are found, the script attempts to rent them based on their individual unit costs and your requirements.
+•  Ordering GPUs: When it finds matching GPUs, the script will try to rent them.
+It decides which ones to rent based on single GPU unit cost* and whether they meet your needs.
-  - *Single GPU price = (total instance price) / (instance gpus)*
+*Single GPU price = (total instance price) / (instance gpus)
-- **Monitoring:** After renting a GPU, the script continuously monitors its performance to ensure it's functioning correctly and being utilized effectively.
-If any issues arise, the script ceases rental and seeks alternative options.
+•  Monitoring: After renting a GPU, the script keeps an eye on it to make sure it's working correctly.
+It checks to see if the GPU is running and being used as expected.
+If a GPU isn't working right, the script will stop renting it and look for another.
-- **Efficient Threading:** Utilizes threading to concurrently monitor multiple GPUs, maintaining efficiency without compromising performance.
+•  Threading for Efficiency: The script uses something called "threading" to monitor multiple GPUs at once without getting slowed down.
+This means it can keep track of several rented GPUs simultaneously, making sure they're all working as they should.
-- **Handling Instances:** If a rented GPU instance malfunctions or is underutilized, the script terminates the rental and adds the corresponding machine ID to a blacklist to prevent future rentals.
+•  Handling Instances: If a GPU rental (an "instance") isn't functioning properly—perhaps it's not operating correctly or isn't utilized adequately—the script will terminate the rental.
+Additionally, it places certain machine IDs on a blacklist to prevent renting them again.
-- **Automated Repetition:** The script iterates through the process of searching, renting, and monitoring GPUs until the specified quantity is reached.
+•  Repeating the Process: The script keeps searching for, renting, and monitoring GPUs until it's rented the number of GPUs you specified in the GPU’s quantity box.
-- **Completion Notification:** Upon successfully renting and setting up the desired number of GPUs, the script concludes its operation, providing a log of completion.
-The duration of this process varies but may take 10 minutes or more, depending on specified parameters and machine conditions.
+•  Finishing Up: Once the script has rented and successfully set up the desired number of GPUs, it stops running and logs that it's done.
+The entire process might take 10 minutes or more, depending on the specified amount and machine condition.